Zilliqa Price Reaches $0.0239 on Exchanges (ZIL)

-Zilliqa (ZIL) traded 6.4% lower against the U.S. dollar during the one day period ending at 14:00 PM E.T. on April 14th.
-One Zilliqa coin can now be purchased for $0.0239 or 0.00000037 BTC on popular cryptocurrency exchanges.
-Over the last week, Zilliqa has traded down 28.7% against the U.S. dollar.
-Zilliqa has a total market capitalization of $435.66 million and $82.49 million worth of Zilliqa was traded on exchanges in the last day.
+Zilliqa (ZIL) traded 2.1% lower against the dollar during the one day period ending at 16:00 PM E.T. on April 16th.
+During the last seven days, Zilliqa has traded 28.5% lower against the dollar.
+Zilliqa has a market capitalization of $436.96 million and $33.19 million worth of Zilliqa was traded on exchanges in the last day.
+One Zilliqa coin can currently be purchased for about $0.0239 or 0.00000038 BTC on cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.